ec500-software-engineering/case-study-HaotianCheng/README.md

 It is similar to the problem of Issue ##23399.
 Due to the input size difference, TFLite allocate tensors fails.

 ![alt text](https://raw.githubusercontent.com/ec500-software-engineering/case-study-HaotianCheng/master/issue27279.png)

+# Demo:

+This simple demo(simply run main.py) uses the database called the MNIST dataset which contains a total of 70000 examples of handwritten digits 0-9 28x28-pixel images.
+By using TensorFlow as a machine learning library, I constructed a convolutional neural networks with two convolutional layers and two pooling layers one by one, plus one dense layer and one logits layer at the end.
+After 21 epochs training progress, the accuracy reached to 0.9897 which is higher than the result of the example provided by TensorFlow official website.